-Linking metrics together gives you get a more holistic view of their businesses.
+Linking metrics together gives a more holistic view of their businesses.

 So rather than look at NPS vs CES vs CAT, perhaps a more helpful perspective is to look at them as individual tools that can be called upon to perform different tasks.
-Some companies will only need one tool that they can adapt for all their purposes, while others will need a few.
+Some companies will only need one tool to adapt for all their purposes, while others will need a few.

-With that in mind, we’ll take you through each metric, one by one.
-We’ll explore their benefits and shortcomings—and show you how and when to leverage each for your own needs.
+With that in mind, we’ll take you through each metric individually.
+We’ll explore their benefits and shortcomings and show you how and when to leverage each for your own needs.

 Net Promoter Score® (NPS)

 The NPS score is a metric that asks a single question: